Why Do I Have Veiny Hands?

 Should I see a vascular specialist or a dermatologist for hand vein concerns?

-For hand vein concerns, a vascular specialist is usually the best choice.
-They have specialized training in treating vein issues, including determining if veins are just cosmetic or related to vascular health.
+A vascular specialist is the best choice for hand vein concerns.
+They have specialized training in treating vein issues.
+A specialist can determine if veins are just cosmetic or related to vascular health.
 A dermatologist might also help, especially for cosmetic concerns, but a vascular specialist offers comprehensive vein evaluation and treatments.

 Do hand vein treatments require downtime or affect daily activities?

 Most hand vein treatments, like sclerotherapy or laser therapy, involve little to no downtime.
-You can usually return to normal daily activities the same day, though you might need to avoid heavy lifting or intense exercise for a short time.
+You can usually return to normal daily activities the same day.
+We recommend that you you avoid heavy lifting or intense exercise for a short time.
 Some swelling or bruising is normal but temporary.

 Your provider may recommend wearing compression gloves or sleeves to support healing.
 Always follow post-treatment instructions for the best results.